johndk/berkeley-ml-capstone/README.md

 ## ASPM Column Selection and Dictionary

 The downloaded ASPM hourly file contains 18 columns.
 The project keeps the airport, date, hour, scheduled departures, and scheduled arrivals.
-Cleaning also creates `DATE`, giving the cleaned ASPM data six columns.
-The scheduled counts represent planned airport demand and are assumed to be accurate hourly summaries of the schedule.
-Historical schedule counts may include later revisions, so this is a practical project assumption.
+Cleaning also creates `DATE`, giving each cleaned ASPM file six columns.
+The scheduled counts describe planned airport demand.
+Because historical schedules can include later revisions, the project treats these counts as the best available summary of the schedule rather than as a perfect record of what was known at every moment.

-The other 13 source columns are dropped.
-They contain supporting calculation counts or summaries of actual airport performance, such as on-time percentages and average delays.
-ASPM generally publishes these operational results as part of the following day's update, so they are not available close enough to departure or arrival time for the project's predictions.
-Looking at the previous operating hour would not solve that publication delay.
+The other 13 source columns are removed.
+They are calculation fields or summaries of actual airport performance, such as on-time percentages and average delays.
+ASPM generally publishes these results in the following day's update, which is too late for the project's prediction times.
+Using the previous operating hour would not solve that publication delay.

+`clean_aspm.ipynb` writes one six-column file for each airport and year under `data/aspm/cleaned/`.
+For the arrival scenario, `data/aspm/cat_aspm.py` combines the required origin-airport files into `data/aspm/cleaned_JFK_YEAR.csv`.
+The combined file uses the same six columns.

 ### ASPM columns retained for modeling